learner-Piyush/YouTube_custom_Backend/README.md

 ### HTTP Method <font color = #c0a8e1> PATCH </font>
 Use this request to update a tweet.
+Make sure to provide the updated content of the tweet in the request body.

 ### HTTP Method <font color = #f79a72> DELETE </font>
 Use this request to delete a tweet.